 Sprat 192 - 16/9/2022 - From G4WIF

-The latest Issue 187 (Summer 2021) has now been sent into the chaos that is the postal system.
+The latest Issue 192 (Autumn 2022) has been sent into the chaos that is the postal system.

 Panic emails to club officers often suggest that Sprat is late.
 It is not.
-It is the Summer issue and it looks like Summer in my garden here in the UK.
-Some years the Summer Sprat arrives late in May and in other years, a little later.
+It is the Autumn issue and it looks like Autumn is just starting in my garden here in the UK.
+Some years the Autumn Sprat arrives late in early September and in other years, a little later.
 That's just the way it works out getting a slot in the printer/distributor schedule.
 Please understand that bulk mail can be unpredictable so please be patient and do not contact G7ENA until guidance dates provided on this page.
-For this issue, distribution should have finished by end of June (perhaps first week in July - pandemic post permitting).
+For this issue, distribution should have finished by end September or early October (post permitting).

 If your neighbour's Sprat arrives before yours please do not assume that yours would have traveled with it.
 They were probably packed in separate boxes, stacked on the loading dock of Portsmouth Sorting Office in a different pile and entered the postal system on completely separate days - or maybe different weeks.
 Overseas members Sprats may travel on different airplanes, ships, mule etc.